Saturday, August 20, 2011

 10. RETAINING WALLS

-Wasting money, PR spin, but slack at sorting essentials in good time.
-More than 3 years post 04.09.10 Darfield Quake, Leah would have endured interminable Council & SCIRT excavations & detours on London St, while SCIRT laid pipes, repeating excavations & road patching ad nauseum.
-SCIRT would often leave poorly patched roads, a bigger mess than quaked roads.
+More than three years post 4 September 2010 Quake, Leah would have endured interminable Council & SCIRT excavations & detours on London St, while SCIRT laid pipes, repeating excavations & road-patching ad nauseum.
+SCIRT would often leave poorly patched roads a bigger mess than quaked-roads.

 20.08.11.
 Orange, plastic, road cones, steel mesh fence cordon.
 Part demolition, Richmond Working Mens Club, London St / Stanmore Rd, post June 13 quake

-London St / Stanmore Rd: I parked by the Village Green, snapping Richmond Working Mens Club ghost.
-Two orange diggers, parked on the mostly cleared demolition site.
-Rubble lay on the cnr, a steel mesh fence cordon obstructing traffic.
-Like many quake ruins I'd seen: closed, second storey doors awaited oblivion, never to be reopened.
+London St / Stanmore Rd: I parked by the Village Green, then snapped Richmond Working Mens Club ruin.
+Two orange diggers were parked on the mostly cleared demolition-site.
+Rubble lay on the road corner, a steel-mesh-fence-cordon obstructing traffic.
+Like many ruins I'd seen: closed second-storey doors awaited oblivion, never to be reopened.

 20.08.11.
 Orange, plastic, road cones, steel mesh fence cordon.
 Demolition rubble, part demolition, Richmond Working Mens Club, London St / Stanmore Rd, post June 13 quake